QbiXibQ/FBHealBox_Vanilla/README.md

 **Optional: SuperWoW.** When detected, the addon prints `[SuperWoW detected]` at login and casts directly on the group member without touching your current target.
 Without SuperWoW it briefly switches target for the cast and restores the previous one afterwards.

 **No libraries required.** No Ace, no HealComm, no RosterLib.
 The addon speaks the HealComm protocol directly, see [HealComm sync](#healcomm-sync).

 ---

+## Which classes it loads for

+The addon is built for healing and buffing. **Warriors, rogues and hunters** get nothing out of it: no heals, no heal prediction, and a mana ticker that either has no mana to watch (rage, energy) or nobody to heal (hunter).
+Logging in on one of those three classes therefore leaves everything switched off.
+No plates, no raid grid, no minimap button, no options window, and no event handling either, so the addon costs nothing while it sleeps.
+Instead two lines appear in the chat: what happened and how to change it.

+**Show it anyway:** type `/fbp forceload`.
+The display starts immediately, no `/reload` needed, and the setting is remembered for that character (`HealBox.ForceLoad`).
+The same command switches it back off.
+On every other class `/fbp forceload` just says it is not needed.

+While the addon sleeps, all other `/fbp` commands answer with the same hint, because nothing has been built that they could report on.

+Detection uses the client's English class token (`WARRIOR`, `ROGUE`, `HUNTER`) and falls back to the displayed class name in five languages, so it also works on localized clients.

+---